 The following are other good preparation materials used and recommended by my medical friends that also took the GAMSAT:

 AceGAMSAT have pretty much every practice material possible for the GAMSAT.
-My colleague bought their GAMSAT study package and found it really helpful, he only used ACEGAMSAT, Des O’neil and ACER official questions to prepare and he scored 75!
-However, he did admit that “The GAMSAT Bible” from ACEGAMSAT was ok but the other books in the study package were great!
+My colleague bought their GAMSAT study package and found it really helpful, he only used ACEGAMSAT, Des O’neil and ACER official questions to prepare and he scored 75 average!
+However, he did admit that “The GAMSAT Bible” from ACEGAMSAT wasn’t really helpful but the other books in the study package were great!
 So might be worth looking into if you want a cheaper all-in-one option.

 OZIMED PRACTICE QUESTIONS (7/10)

-As part of the 30-day GAMSAT challenge, first thing I recommend you do is attempt a past paper with no prior preparation whatsoever, and take note of strengths and weaknesses.
-Use the results to structure your preparation accordingly, spend more time improving your weakest sections.
+The first thing I recommend you do is attempt an official booklets with no prior preparation whatsoever, and take note of strengths and weaknesses.
+Use the results to structure your preparation accordingly, spend more time improving weak areas.
 I do not recommend buying every material I’ve recommended but choose the ones that will be most helpful i.e improve your weakest skills.
 I know people who have achieved good GAMSAT scores with only a handful of materials.

 Section 1: Reasoning in Humanities and Social Sciences

 This section is referred to as the Reasoning in Humanities and Social Sciences section and it tests candidates interpretation and understanding of ideas in social and cultural contexts.
 The examiners can use different kinds of text as a stimuli, including passages of personal, imaginative, expository and argumentative writing.
 The best way to improve in this section is to practice, practice and practice.
-Go back to each error you make and try and understand the specific set of critical reading skills that you are weak at.
+Go back to each error you made and try and understand the specific set of critical skills that hindered performance.
 You will find that your weaknesses will tend to follow a general pattern.
 For example, I was never very strong at poetry analysis.
 If sufficient time passes, come back to the same questions and attempt them again, and see if you are improving in your weak areas.

 Section 1 reading list